-The result of the US Virgin Islands' history and location is a unique blend of Danish heritage and American modernity combined with a relaxed and friendly attitude typical of the Caribbean.
-Add to this miles of glistening beaches, first-class diving facilities and verdant tropical vegetation, and there is more than enough to seduce any visitor.
+The result of the US Virgin Islands' history and location is a unique blend of Danish heritage and American modernity.
+Add to that a dose of the relaxed and friendly attitude typical of the Caribbean, and you've pretty much got the measure of this territory.
+With miles of glistening beaches, first-class diving facilities and verdant tropical vegetation, there is more than enough to seduce even the pickiest of visitors.

 Don't let the name fool you too much.
 It's true that Americans favour the islands as a beautiful haven from the mainland – it's not called 'America's Paradise' for nothing – and those from the US don't even need a passport to visit.
 But this isn't just an American playground.

 The Danes' legacy is evident in Christiansted, on the largest island, St Croix, where historic sites include Fort Christiansværn (dating from 1774) and the Old Custom House.
 St Thomas too retains much of its Danish influence; in the capital, Charlotte Amalie, converted warehouses now house stylish boutiques.